tiendu/tiendu.github.io/src/content/blog/2025-05-18-being-average.md

 But often what we really want is to be noticed.

-And there is nothing wrong with that.
+There is nothing wrong with that.

 It is human.

 A child who almost fails đá cầu wants someone to see that he is trying.

-A student who drops out wants the story to not end there.
+A student who drops out wants the story not to end there.

 A person moving to another country wants the move to mean something.

-A graduate coming home without a job wants the degree to still count.
+A graduate returning home without a job wants the degree to still count.

 A son leaving a path because his mother is unwell wants that decision to make sense too.